10 Questions with ... Sid Siddall

 1) What was your first job in radio?

-First job in radio was overnight fill-in jock at WIOT; I was working as a club DJ, and would leave there at 1:30a to come in to do 2-6a on the air.
+My first job in radio was overnight fill-in jock at WIOT, I was working as a club DJ, and would leave there at 1:30a to come in to do 2-6a on the air.

 2) What led you to a career in radio?
 Was there a defining moment that made you realize "this is it"?

 I was a professional touring musician for 15 years prior to starting in radio.
 So I was already used to working for a salary well below the poverty line!
 I had just left a band and was working as a club DJ when 'IOT's Dennis O'Brien came in and we talked several times about getting started in radio.
 Dennis helped me create an aircheck, and I got hired right away.

 Then I found out we would all get free pizza on ratings day!
 Free pizza four times a year ... what's not to love?

 3) How do you feel terrestrial radio competes with the satellite radio and Internet these days?